Outstanding collection of rental properties with adventurous décor in picturesque Franschhoek: perfect for foodies

 Although restrictions apply to some houses, overall Explorers Club is a great place for kids.
-Jo can provide plenty of information on request for family-friendly activities around Franschhoek; we found that the winery trips worked fine with our 4-year-old daughter in tow.
+Jo can arrange babysitting and provide plenty of information on request for family-friendly activities around Franschhoek; we found that the winery trips worked fine with our 4-year-old daughter in tow.

 Babies (0-1 years), Children (4-12 years), Teens (over 12)

 The Explorer's Club, Cook's Cottage, Tugela and Tockie's Cottage are best for families, as they welcome kids of all ages.
 Explorer's Club has a bunk bedded room for 3 kids and space for a baby cot in the dressing room (connected to the master bedroom).
-The latter has 2 ensuite bedrooms (1 double and 1 twin).
+Cook's Cottage has a bunk room for 2, Tockies has 2 ensuite bedrooms (1 double and 1 twin) and Tugela has 3 ensuite bedrooms (2 doubles and 1 twin)

 The Library only accepts children over 12 and its accommodation is split between the main house and a pool house/annex, which could work well for teens.

 Babysitting or a nanny available on request

 Remember baby and child equipment may be limited or need pre-booking

 All houses are self-catering with large, airy kitchens, barbecues and large eating areas.
 It's a very easy walk to Franschhoek's famous restaurants.
 Pizza evenings at Babylonstoren, the early Friday evening market at Boschendal, sushi at Glenwood and vineyard picnics are all good options for families.